yuto1115/tp/docs/UserGuide.md

 Additionally, excessively long inputs or unusually large values may cause the app to behave unexpectedly.

-If you encounter an error message indicating that your input is invalid and you're unsure how to correct it, please refer to the table below along with the detailed explanations of each command further down.
+If you encounter an error message indicating that your input is invalid and you're unsure how to correct it, refer to the table below along with the detailed explanations of each command further down.

 Parameter  | Constraints                                                                                                    | Examples of **valid** input | Examples of **invalid** input
 -----------|----------------------------------------------------------------------------------------------------------------|----------------------|-----